sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added partially the DisplayStatus method to show through the console the trains loaded from the file. ÇÇ

 Added a method to make sure no duplicate ID's are loaded from the file.

+### 19/06/2025 ###

+Implemented the GetStatus method in the platform, in order to fully print the status of the platform in the DisplayStatus method.